ryjin111/foxAI/README.md

 ---

-**🦊 FoxAI - Your AI-powered crypto analysis and shitposting companion!** 🚀
+**🦊 FoxAI - Your autonomous AI-powered crypto analysis and Hyperliquid EVM specialist!** 🚀

+*Powered by ElizaOS - The most popular AI agentic framework*